 7. Encrypt data and backups

 It is standard procedure in many organizations to encrypt stored data.
 However, it’s equally important to encrypt data-in-transit as well.

 You should also regularly backup your database and ensure that any backups are encrypted and stored separately from the decryption keys.
 For example, you should not store encrypted backups alongside description keys in plaintext.
-Regularly backing up your system not only protects against hackers but other failures as well, such as problems with physical hardware.
+Regularly backing up your system protects against hackers and other failures, such as problems with physical hardware.